Transparency by Design

-The Transparency by Design initiative was a collaborative collection of regionally-accredited, adult-serving, distance education institutions with a mission to help adult learners become informed consumers of distance education.
-A project of the Presidents' Forum of Excelsior College, in 2008, WCET was engaged to serve as project management and third-party data quality assurance reviewer for the forthcoming product website of the initiative.
-In 2009, Transparency by Design launched College Choices for Adults, an innovative resource to help adult learners utilize data, not marketing fluff, to match their professional and personal goals with an appropriate distance learning program.
+The Transparency by Design initiative was a collaborative of regionally accredited, adult-serving, distance education institutions with a mission to help adult learners become informed consumers of distance education.
+A 2008 project of the Presidents’ Forum, WCET was engaged to serve as project management and third-party data quality assurance reviewer.
+In 2009, Transparency by Design launched the College Choices for Adults website to help adult learners utilize data to match their professional and personal goals with an appropriate distance learning program.

 Resources developed by the Transparency by Design initiative:

 - TbD Executive Brief.

 - TbD Data Methodologies.